 So, in addition to your big budget, it should be broken down, line by line, so you can easily see where costs are going.
 Always get three quotes, minimum, from professionals for every big task.
 You want to get the best deal and an experienced contractor.

 If you intend to take a loan to complete your renovation, this can take weeks to secure so be sure you are applying in advance.

 As far as contingency planning goes, a percentage of your budget should be kept back for unexpected costs.
 It's up to you how much, but it's typically 5% to 10%.
 You may go high or go low depending on the conveyancer's notes.

 On the low-end of the scale, the average renovation in America costs around $18,372 - $76,004.
 The average weighs in at over $45,000.
-Renovating just the kitchen can be an expensive undertaking, with a low-end renovation costing on average $25,000, a mid-range renovation costing as much as $45,000, and a luxury renovation tallying up to $70,000.
+Renovating just the kitchen can be expensive, with a low-end renovation costing, on average, $35,000, a mid-range renovation costing as much as $55,000, and a luxury renovation tallying up to $80,000.
 However, as realtor Darren Robertson of Northern Virginia Homes points out, “If you’re looking to increase the value of your house, start with a kitchen and bathroom remodel.
 If you are able to add modern fixtures or replace outdated ones, you can increase your home’s resale value by up to 10%.
 If you are property flipping or remodeling just to sell, remember to keep ROI in mind and not splurge on unnecessary luxuries like marble.”

 It will help you create an accurate budget and help you manage your stress levels, too.
 Consider calling a conveyancer to determine your home value before and after your renovation project.
 At this point, also take into consideration what you want to be spending your budget and time working on: